fedora-infra/fedocal/doc/usage.rst

 Fedocal has basically four levels for the users:

  - administrators
- - list administrators
+ - calendar administrators
- - list managers
+ - calendar managers
  - users